sh4man4ik/sh4man4ik/README.md

 ## 👋 Hi, my name is Daniil

-My name is Daniil, I am a JavaScript developer.
-I have been programming in JavaScript, HTML and CSS for over 1 year.
-I am also familiar with SOLID, OOP and algorithms.
+My name is Daniil, I am a JavaScript developer with over one year of experience.
+I also have knowledge of OOP, SOLID principles, algorithms, CI/CD, web architecture, web security, APIs and computer hardware.

 ## 👨‍💻 I'm a Full-Stack Developer